Company culture is essential. If disengaged workers were engaged, they would boost U.S. productivity by $79 billion a year!

 6. Set the Right Red-Yellow-Green Criteria

-Your A players need the right success criteria so they can hit their goals.
-When you are working on your quarterly and annual plans, you need to have realistic goals and milestones.
+Your A players need the proper success criteria to hit their goals.
+When working on your quarterly and annual plans, you need realistic goals and milestones.
 The correct success criteria will help focus your team's energy and projects throughout the year.

-So often we get stuck in the paradigm of "this is how things always have been done," so they stay the same.
-We have teams at Rhythm Systems called CANI (Continuous and Neverending Improvement); CANI teams are made up of employees from different departments.
-Different perspectives change the way problems and solutions appear.
+So often, we get stuck in the paradigm of "this is how things always have been done," so they stay the same.
+We have teams at Rhythm Systems called CANI (Continuous and Neverending Improvement); CANI teams comprise employees from different departments.
+Different perspectives change how problems and solutions appear and drive measurable employee engagement.

 8. Schedule Your Week Ahead of Time

-Too often we get half way through the week before realizing that we didn't get anything done that we wanted to get done.
+Too often, we get halfway through the week before realizing that we didn't get anything done that we wanted to get done.
 Our team suggests sitting down once a week and scheduling your week ahead.
-I recently wrote a blog about how to plan a week ahead.
+I recently wrote a blog about how to plan a week.

 9. Do Less Not More

-It is better to do less effectively, than trying (and failing) to do everything all at once.
-Make sure your team has enough bandwidth to get all their priorities done.
-Use an employee health index to track employee health, and ask if they status red or yellow to see how you can help them.
+It is better to do less effectively than to try (and fail) to do everything all at once.
+Make sure your team has enough capacity to get all their priorities done.
+Use an employee health index to track employee health, and ask if their status is red or yellow to see how you can help them.
 A happy employee is a productive employee.

 Want to learn more about improving Employee Engagement?
 Check out these additional resources: